-Today sees another hike in regulated rail fares with an average increase of 3.1% and the largest rise since 2013.
+With yet another hike in regulated rail fares and an average increase of 3.1% this has been the largest rise since 2013.
 The consequence being that some long distance rail commuters will see their costs of getting to work go up by more than £100!
 Where is the justification for this?
 Do passengers ever benefit from rail fare increases?

 Despite previous price rises which supposedly were implemented to improve rail infrastructure and help boost the economy, an increasing number of passengers are still dissatisfied with the quality of service provided and do not feel they are getting value for money.
 In the summer of 2018 train punctuality slumped to a 12 year low and passengers are still subjected to delays and cancellations on a daily basis with passengers frequently experiencing dire journeys in overcrowded and poorly maintained carriages.
 It is worth mentioning at this point that some train companies are guiltier of the above than others and from my own personal experience I have had little to grumble about when traveling with First Great Western or Virgin unlike CrossCountry trains who have fallen short on numerous occasions and provided good reason for complaint.